CodeForAfrica/ckanext-socialite/README.md

 # ckanext-socialite
-[EXPERIMENTAL] A CKAN extension to allow login using Google, Facebook, Twitter or Github.
+_[EXPERIMENTAL] A CKAN extension to allow login using Google, Facebook, Twitter or Github._

+TODO: Opening remarks...

+## How to Install

+?

+---

+## License

+MIT